whitefusionhq/crystallized/packages/reactive-property/README.md

   constructor() {
     super()

-    // Set up a bucket to manage our reactive property definitions this.attributeProps = {}
+    // Set up some reactive property definitions this.attributeProps = {

-    // Add a reactive property for `count` this.attributeProps.count = new ReactiveProperty(
-      this, // pass a reference to this element instance signal(0), // create a signal with an initial value {
+      "count": new ReactiveProperty( // Add a reactive property for the `count` attribute this, // pass a reference to this element instance signal(0), // create a signal with an initial value {
           name: "count", // the name of the property
-        // attribute: "count-attr", // if you need a different attribute name
+          // attribute: "count-attr", // if you need a different attribute name (make sure object key matches!)
           // reflect: false, // turn off the prop->attribute reflection if need be }
       )
+    }
   }

   connectedCallback() {